 Oberlin, T Gardner, TJ, Meignen, S (2015) Time-Frequency Ridge Analysis Based on the Reassignment Vector. in press EUSIPCO-2015

 Markowitz JE, Liberti WA, Guitchounts G, Velho T, Lois C, Gardner TJ (2015).
-Mesoscopic Patterns of Neural Activity Support Songbird Cortical Sequences. in press
+Mesoscopic Patterns of Neural Activity Support Songbird Cortical Sequences.

 Aoi MC, Lepage KQ, Eden UT, Lim Y, Gardner TJ.
 (2014) An approach to time-frequency analysis with the ridges of the continuous chirplet transform.

 Lim Y, BG Shinn-Cunningham, and TJ Gardner, Stable Time-Frequency Contours for Sparse Signal Representation, EUSIPCO-2013